 I am accredited in both CBT and EMDR and follow the ethical conduct and professional guidelines of my accrediting bodies, ensuring I offer the highest standard of work to all my clients.

-To expand my skill set to give Psychology to Succeed my best I have trained as an NLP Practitioner (neuro linguistic programming) and NLP Sports Practitioner, as well as a Certified Mindset Coach.
+To expand my skill set to give Psychology to Succeed my best I trained as an NLP Practitioner (neuro linguistic programming) and NLP Sports Practitioner, Time Line Therapist, as well as a Certified Mindset Coach.

-As an athlete, I understand what it takes to train and compete, and ride the rollercoaster of highs and lows that goes alongside.
+As a runner, I understand what it takes to train and compete, and ride the rollercoaster of highs and lows that goes alongside.

-Growing up, my self-esteem was pretty low.
+Growing up, my self-esteem was pretty low and I didn’t have a great relationship with my body.
 In terms of sport, I regularly rode horses and helped out at our local stables, swam, and competed as a track athlete for my school.
-Life moved on and sport took a side-step but I never lost the joy of feeling fit and healthy but still didn’t feel great about myself.
+Life moved on and sport took a side-step but I never lost the joy of feeling fit and healthy, though I still didn’t feel great about myself.

 The benefit of training as a therapist and coach is that you also get to benefit from therapy and coaching!